Harshtri82904/Ecommerce_SQL_Project_Report/README.md

 ```

 ## Sample Data
-5 customers, 5 products, 5 orders, 7 order items, and 5 payments â€” including one cancelled order and one failed payment for realism.
+5 customers, 5 products, 5 orders, 7 order items, and 5 payments — including one cancelled order and one failed payment for realism.

 ## Queries